All Episodes

 He wouldn't have gotten elected.

-All right, now we're gonna move forward to audio sound bites uh 12, 13, 14, 15 here.
+All right, now we're going to move forward to audio soundbites 12, 13, 14, 15 here.

-Because I want to go to the UN yesterday, that two things happened at the United Nations yesterday.
+Because I want to go to the UN yesterday.

-First, our president Barack Hussein Obama went up to the UN and he spoke for about 12 seconds on Iran.
+First, our president, Barack Hussein Obama, went up to the UN and he spoke for about 12 seconds on Iran.

-Twelve seconds, 15 seconds.
+12 seconds, 15 seconds.

-Now everybody knows that the Israeli-Palestine situation, which had been going on for 50, 60 years, pales in comparison to the Iranians nuking up.
+Now, everybody knows that the Israeli-Palestine situation, which had been going on for 50, 60 years, pales in comparison to the Iranians nuking up.

 Yet our president spends figuratively 10 seconds on it.

-This from Rasmussen.
+This is from Ras Mussom.

 Democrats in America are evenly divided on the question of whether George W. Bush knew about the 9-11 terror attacks in advance.

-believe that Bush did know in advance of the 9-11 attacks.
+35% of Democrats believe that Bush did know in advance of the 9-11 attacks.

 39% say they didn't, that he didn't know, and 26% aren't sure.

-35% of Democrats believe he did know, which means that if you think he knew, then you have to believe he was complicit in it.
+35% of Democrats believe he did know, which means that if you think he knew, then you have to believe he was complicit in it, that he was part of the whole deal.

 As it is, 22% believe that Bush knew about 9-11.